yacoub-john/TAB2XML/README.md

 ![WhatsApp Image 2022-03-16 at 1 15 21 PM](https://user-images.githubusercontent.com/90650822/158649047-3e2d1d19-457e-4efb-951e-b36d370ade4c.jpeg)

-Make sure Gradle is installed and you are version is atleast 7.3.3.
+Make sure Gradle is installed and your version is atleast 7.3.3.

 For step by step instructions on how how import the project, on github go to project documents -> user manual.